sync667/UseTS-AdminBOT/README.md

   - Max Users Online automatic channel.
   - Users tracking system.
   - Channels activity logging system.
+  - Automatic codec and quality change when bot joins channel and set it but after leave.

 ##### Commands
  By Private Chat to Bot